ChristianValencia/skilltesting/README.md

 2. The service should be able to return the JSON object of a User by ID using the GET request at /users/id.
 The HTTP response code should be 200.
 3. The service should be able to return the JSON object of all the Posts by the GET request at /posts.
 The HTTP response code should be 200.
 4. The service should be able to return the JSON object of all the ToDO's by the GET request at /todos.
 The HTTP response code should be 200.
-5. The service should be able to return in an object a user with all his posts and the latest todo.
+5. The service should be able to return in an object a user with all his posts and the latest todo (base on due_on field).

 ## Running